 While the emphasis here is on identifying with and taking action at the local level, this by no means is meant to promote a sense of isolation and division between peoples and locales.
 The issues facing us require that our local actions connect with national and global movements.
 The emerging vision is one of celebrating our differences while realizing we are also one people, all children of the Earth, all closely related.
 We are united by the common cause of healing our relationship with the planet, and each other.
-This can only be achieved by recognizing histories of colonialism and oppression and addressing the acute inequalities that exist today more than ever.
+This can only be achieved by recognizing histories of colonialism and oppression and by addressing the acute inequalities that exist today more than ever.
 Beyond the local level, a vital part of our transition is to cultivate an ethic of cooperation, collaboration, and solidarity between peoples and regions.

 The Roles of Evolution-Local

-The intention behind the network of Evolution-Local websites is to help catalyze and support the Great Work of our age, one person, one community, one place at a time.
+The intention behind the network of Evolution-Local websites is to help catalyze and support the Great Turning, one person, one community, one place at a time.
 Each participating locale will have its own Evolution-Local website, with each site having a consistent format (think Craigslist).
 Each site will serve as a local hub, a home base for sharing, learning, and plugging in.
 The site will provide a place for people to go when they are tired of the empty calories of the consumer culture and are ready for something more nutritious and delicious.
 Something real, meaningful, and alive – an experiment in collective creativity, at the leading edge of the unfolding Epic.

-By highlighting the inspiring work that is already happening, people will see what the Great Transition can look like, and will know that it is already underway.
+By highlighting the inspiring work that is already happening, people will see what the Great Turning can look like, and will know that it is already underway.
 It will embolden and encourage people, letting them know they are not alone, and that there are already others right there in the neighborhood who share their concern for place and planet.

 For those who have already found your passion, Evolution-Local is a place where others can see what you or your organization are doing, get inspired, lend support, and get involved.
 For you, Evolution-Local can be used as an organizing tool for finding allies and amplifying your impact.
 For evolutionary leaders, thinkers, teachers, artists, musicians, writers, it is a forum to express yourself and reshape reality.